Skip to main content

 • ASPNETCORE_NOSHUTDOWN: It should be false.
 So, it will shutdown VM when build complete.

-• ASPNETCORE_BASE_API_URL: It should be your self-hosted appcircle server URL.
+• ASPNETCORE_BASE_API_URL: It should be your self-hosted Appcircle server API URL.

-Runner will register to server defined in ASPNETCORE_BASE_API_URL and take build jobs from there.
+• The runner will register to server defined here and take the build jobs from there.

 tip